Off Center Fed (OCF) Dipole Antennas

 we enable the antenna to be used on more harmonic frequencies.

-We transform the mono-band antenna into a good multi-band antenna.
+We convert the mono-band antenna into a good multi-band antenna.

 CAUTION: THIS IS NOT AN "ALL-BAND" ANTENNA, IT IS A "MULTI-BAND" ANTENNA.